Linux Zoned Block Device Support¶

 Zone size While the ZBC and ZAC standards do not impose any constraint on the zone layout of a device, that is, zones can be of any size, the kernel ZBD support is restricted to zoned devices with all zones of equal size.
 The zone size must also be equal to a power of 2 number of logical blocks.
 Only the last zone of a device may optionally have a smaller size (a so called runt zone).
 This zone size restriction allows the kernel code to use the block layer "chunked" space management normally used for software RAID devices.
 The chunked space management uses power of two arithmetic (bit shift operations) to determine which chunk (i.e. which zone) is being accessed and ensure that block I/O operations do not cross zone boundaries.

-Unrestricted Reads The ZBC and ZAC standards define the URSWRZ bit indicating if a device will return an error when a read directed at a sequential zone unwritten sectors, that is, a read command accessing sectors that are after the write pointer position of a zone.
-Devices with the URSWRZ bit not set, that is, returning an error for read commands accessing unwritten sectors is not supported by the kernel.
-All ZBC and ZAC host managed disks must allow unrestricted read commands.
-This restriction has been added to ensure that the block layer disk partition scanning process does not result in read commands failing whenever the disk partition table is scanned.
+Unrestricted Reads The ZBC and ZAC standards define the URSWRZ bit indicating if a device will return an error when a read is directed at a the unwritten sectors of a sequential zone, that is, for a read command accessing sectors that are after the write pointer position of a zone.
+Linux only supports ZBC and ZAC host managed disks allowing unrestricted read commands, or in other words, disks reporting the URSWRZ bit as not set.
+This restriction has been added to ensure that the block layer disk partition scanning process does not result in read commands failing whenever the disk partition table is checked.